ashleylovespizza/brownphone/README.md

 - script for the touchtone menu is located in /info/script.txt.
 To alter structure, mess with the JSON packet in /raspi/touchtone.js

+- cron stuff!  the script that starts the main file (touchtone.js) is in /brownphone/startPhone.sh.
+It's set to run in the cron:

 ## TODO!